immuni-app/immuni-documentation/Technology Description.md

 This section discusses the iOS-specific aspects of the App.

 The iOS App will be available for devices running iOS 13.
-However, iOS 13.5 is required for the A/G Framework to work and therefore the Exposure detection and notification flow to function properly.
+However, iOS 13.5 is required for the A/G Framework to work and, therefore, Immuni’s core flow to function properly.
 To date, Apple has not announced the intention to release it for earlier iOS versions.
 Hence, the iOS App will prevent the user from completing the onboarding if they have not updated to iOS 13.5.

 #### iOS App technologies

-The App is written using Swift 5.2 and Xcode 11.5.
+The App is written using [Swift](https://swift.org/) 5.2 and [Xcode](https://developer.apple.com/xcode/) 11.5.

 The development process leverages the following technologies: